Top Ten List As To Why Injured Workers Retain Attorneys (with apologies to David Letterman)

 After decades in a plaintiff/claimant practice, I still am amazed at how many workers fill my waiting room as a direct result of the actions or inactions of their employers and insurance companies.

 Of course, attorney involvement is something my colleagues and I highly recommend.
 Its inevitability increases in direct proportion to the seriousness of the injury or the length of incapacity (not always the same thing).
 Many other smaller claims would not make it to our offices but for the reactions, real or imagined, of the employer to the claim.
-While it may be debated whether attorney involvement drives up costs, it can safely be said that our involvement does nothing to keep costs down.
+While it may be debated whether attorney involvement drives up costs, it can safely be said that our involvement does nothing but keep costs down.

 Having said that, and in an effort to keep my biases somewhat in check, I offer the following reasons (in no particular order of importance) why a claimant hires a lawyer for his or her claim.